-- (I-STAR Educational Environment Indicator × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- (Student Enrollment in each I-STAR Educational Environment × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator In Class Room >80 Formula
+I-STAR Educational Environment Indicator In Classroom >80 Formula

-- (I-STAR Educational Environment Indicator In Class Room >80 × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Classroom >=80" × 100) † (Total Student Enrollment in their EE Group) - o (Student Enrollment of a Race/Disability in Educational Environment "Classroom >=80" × 100) - ÷ (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator In Class Room 40 to 79 Formula
+I-STAR Educational Environment Indicator In Classroom 40 to 79 Formula

-- (I-STAR Educational Environment Indicator In Class Room 40 to 79 × 100) ÷ (Total Student Enrollment in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.
+- By Race/Disability: - (Student Enrollment of a Race/Disability in Educational Environment "Classroom 40 to 79" × 100) - (Total Student Enrollment in their EE Group) - (Student Enrollment of a Race/Disability in Educational Environment "Classroom 40 to 79" x 100) - ÷ (Total Student Enrollment of the same Race/Disability in their EE Group) - At the state level, all counts/percentages should be based on unduplicated students counts.

-I-STAR Educational Environment Indicator In Class Room <40 Formula
+I-STAR Educational Environment Indicator In Classroom <40 Formula